Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/06_alpha_omega.en.md

 ## Cosmo Meteor

-Alpha Omega autoattacks twice before casting Cosmo Meteor.
+Alpha Omega autoattacks twice before casting *Cosmo Meteor*.

 This is the final mechanic of the fight, and marks the start to the LB3 rush this fight is known for.